If you’re starting out making vlogs or videos, at one point, you’ll stumble upon the technical terms camera look, log camera profiles, and LUTs.

 Most shooting conditions rely on natural or artificial light, exterior sunlight, tungsten light, or LED panels.

 Tungsten is often a temperature of around 2500 – 3500K.

 Daylight is typically between 5500 – 6500K.

 Note that these values are subject to change according to various factors like the type of bulb being used, the time of day of the shoot, changing weather conditions, etc.

-Then it is simply a matter of reading the temperature you have settled on and set your camera’s white balance to the same value.
+Then, it is simply a matter of reading the temperature you have settled on and setting your camera’s white balance to the same value.

 How to Check the White Balance on Your Camera

 Different cameras register color in slightly different ways.
 Ensuring your white balance is set correctly is a means to make sure that you capture the colors as correctly as possible for your particular camera.

 To check your white balance, find something perfectly white.
 You can use a piece of white cardboard or five blank sheets of paper on top of each other to prevent any transparency.